mohamadjaelani/worknotes/Spring/boot/urutan_bikin_spring_boot.md

 ## FLows how to build an apps using spring boot

-1. Accessing https://start.spring.io/ to create boilerplate
+1. Accessing https://start.spring.io/ to create project starter
 2. Add dependencies
    * Spring Web
    * Spring Data JPA